UofTActuarial/UofTActuarial.github.io/content/authors/Sophia-Chan/_index.md

 - Statistics Education # or specific fields

 department:
-- Department of Statistical Sciences
+- College of Business (Nanyang Business School) - Division of Banking & Finance, Nanyang Technological University

 # Uncomment the following to include education; not required at the moment.
 education: